 double aortic arch (the most common symptomatic vascular ring)

 aberrant right subclavian artery (most common)

 Radiographic features will differ depending on the underlying anomaly.

-This may similarly demonstrate vascular indentations on the esophagus on barium swallow.
-The pattern of indentations on the lateral oesophagram helps to narrow the differential:
+On contrast esophagogram (and air tracheogram), the pattern of indentations on the frontal and lateral views helps to narrow the differential:

 Possible considerations include:

 - 1. Janet Reid, Edward Lee, Angelisa Paladin et al. Pediatric Radiology.
 (2014) ISBN: 9780199755325 - Google Books

 - 2. Etesami M, Ashwath R, Kanne J, Gilkeson R, Rajiah P. Computed Tomography in the Evaluation of Vascular Rings and Slings.
 Insights Imaging.
 2014;5(4):507-21. doi:10.1007/s13244-014-0343-3 - Pubmed

 - 3. Türkvatan A, Büyükbayraktar F, Olçer T, Cumhur T. Congenital Anomalies of the Aortic Arch: Evaluation with the Use of Multidetector Computed Tomography.
 Korean J Radiol.
 2009;10(2):176-84. doi:10.3348/kjr.2009.10.2.176 - Pubmed